KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Using comments

 The comments on the pull-request can be used to discuss the story or specific tasks.
-We can safely ask questions in there, tagging relevant contributors by prefixing their GitHub username with a `@` sign, include code blocks, quotations and pretty much whatever else we want.
+We can safely ask questions in there, tagging relevant contributors by prefixing their GitHub username with a `@` sign, include code blocks, quotations, images and pretty much whatever else we want.
 Also, everything is in Markdown, making it super easy to use.

 <figure class="figure">
   <img src="/images/github-as-a-workflow/04.png" alt="Comments are used to discuss some concerns and ask questions" />